hikemalliday/froakbot/README.md

 # Dev Notes:

-Currently refactoring the text commands into superior 'Slash Commands', using the Slash Commands API.
-Some of the .py files are descrated, as commented at the top of the files.
+Currently undergoing a refactor from text commands to the superior 'Slash Commands API'.
+Also in the process of scaling the bot to a loot tracking / dkp tracking bot.

 I created a simple [website](https://github.com/hikemalliday/froakbot-website-frontend) that displays all of the discord bots output, in an endless scroll page.